EhsanAlaviNahad/Sparx-Reader-Tutor/README.md

 4. **Use the Extension**
    - Click the Sparx Tutor extension icon in your Chrome toolbar.
-   - Use the **Help** button in the extension popup for detailed instructions on how to use the tool with your
+   - Use the **Help** button in the extension popup for detailed instructions on how to use the tool.

 ---